zzxwill/oss/intl.en-US/Best Practices/Bucket management/Anti-leech.md

 At present, the methods of anti-theft chain provided by OSS mainly include the following two types:

--   Set Referer The operation is available through the console and the SDK, and the user can choose according to their needs.
+-   Set Referer : The operation is available through the console and the SDK, and the user can choose according to their needs.
--   The signature URL, which is suitable for users who are used to developing.
+-   Use signature URL: This is suitable for users who are used to developing.

 The following two examples are provided in this article: